Equipment Loans

 Alternative financing options for equipment

 • Using a business line of credit for equipment:business line of credit gives you access to a flexible credit line that you can use as needed.
-Unlike equipment loans, which apply interest to the full amount borrowed, you only pay interest on the portion of the credit line that you actually use.
+Unlike equipment loans, which apply interest to the full amount borrowed, you only pay interest or fees on the portion of the credit line that you actually use.

 • Traditional small business loans: Traditional small business loans allow you to borrow for equipment or any other purpose, without requiring large down payments or equipment as collateral.
 You might choose a traditional small business loan if you have multiple expenses to cover beyond equipment purchases, or you would prefer not to have to put anything down.